valtimo-platform/valtimo-documentation/release-notes/major9/09.23.0/valtimo-frontend-libraries.md

   was defined.
 It will now only render a semicolon when both the `labelTranslationKey` and the `propertyPaths` are defined.

+* **Flatpickr inside Form.io form could not get locale**

+  When Flatpickr (date picker) was used inside a Form.io form, it could not properly determine the locale.
+The way the application language is passed to the Form.io component has been changed, so that this error no longer occurs.

 ## Breaking changes

 The following breaking changes were introduced: